WebQx/EMR/README.md

 ## 🚀 Overview

-WebQX™ is a modular healthcare stack supporting 12+ specialties, multilingual access, health equity, and global compliance (HIPAA, GDPR, LGPD).
+WebQX is a modular healthcare stack supporting 12+ specialties, multilingual access, health equity, and global compliance (HIPAA, GDPR, LGPD).
 Its architecture enables scalable, customizable deployments for clinics and hospitals worldwide.

 ---